-During most private Zoom conversations over the last three years, people ask me: “So what do [e.g., Ballé, Jones, Liker, Rother, Shook, Womack, etc.] think about your work?
+During most private Zoom conversations over the last three years, people ask me: “So what do they [e.g., Ballé, Jones, Liker, Rother, Shook, Womack, etc.] think about your work?
 What’s their reaction?”
-They are referring to these books (especially the first book):
+They are referring to these four books (especially the first book):

 - The Triumph of Classical Management Over Lean Management: How Tradition Prevails and What to Do About It